 Months of entry

 Physicians Associates (PAs) are health professionals who see patients and address their health needs while working under the supervision of doctors.
-Qualified PAs have direct contact with patients in their assessment: taking histories, performing examination, making diagnoses and considering management plans, supported by the Faculty of Physician Associates.
+Qualified PAs have direct contact with patients in their assessment: taking histories, performing examination, making diagnoses and considering management plans as part of the wider clinical team.

-A career as a Physician Associate is a great option if you're passionate about working in a clinical environment but haven't had the opportunity to do clinical practice during your undergraduate studies.
+A career as a Physician Associate is a great option if you're passionate about working in a frontline clinical environment within a multi-disciplinary team.

 Students benefit from our world-class facilities and expertise.
-You will acquire a firm grounding in the knowledge and skills of generalist medical care to equip you to support doctors in ‘first contact’ health care, either in general practices or in hospitals.
+You will acquire a firm grounding in the knowledge and skills of generalist medical care to equip you to deliver ‘first contact’ health care, either in general practices or in hospitals.
 The course will be delivered in a systems-based, integrated way which places the patient at the centre with a first stage mainly based in the University and a second stage in our partner hospitals and General Practices.

 The University is working closely with local Acute Trusts (hospitals) and Clinical Commissioning Groups (primary care) so that our graduates have the right qualities to meet the needs of potential employers and the public as a whole.
-Students who have sat a postgraduate diploma course in PA studies will have the opportunity to convert their diploma to a masters with the dissertation component undertaken while working in a clinical environment.
+The course has an excellent success rate in the National PA examinations and is predominantly led by the profession as tutors and academic tutors.
 For more information please contact the course director.

 At present, the UK Physician Associate qualification does not allow you to work as a Physician Associate in other countries.

 Please see our University website for the most up-to-date course information: https://www.sheffield.ac.uk/postgraduate/taught/courses

 English language requirements

 Overall IELTS score of 7.5 with a minimum of 7.0 in each component, or equivalent.